Strobesstrobes

 What is the penetration testing half?

 The penetration testing half is the depth-first part: a human tester takes the most promising findings and actually exploits them to prove real impact.
 They filter out the assessment's false positives, chain low-severity issues into critical attack paths, and find logic flaws no scanner catches.
 This follows the standard penetration testing phases.

-This is where VAPT earns its value.
 The assessment might flag a hundred issues; the pentest tells you which three actually let an attacker into your data.
+A finding here reads with evidence, not a CVE ID:

-That prioritization, backed by proof, is what your team needs to fix the right things first instead of drowning in a CVE list.
+That prioritization, backed by a reproducible proof and a concrete fix, is what lets your team fix the right things first instead of drowning in a CVE list.

-They work as a funnel.
-The vulnerability assessment widens coverage to catalog everything potentially wrong; the penetration test narrows down to validate and exploit what matters.
+The two halves work as a funnel.
+The vulnerability assessment widens coverage to catalog everything potentially wrong; the penetration test narrows to validate and exploit what matters.
 Run in sequence, the assessment feeds the pentest a map of candidates, and the pentest converts that map into proven, prioritized risk.
+The combined output is one report with two layers: a broad inventory for completeness and a deep, exploited subset for real risk.

 Strobes insight